MedSolut AG

 On the one hand, FFP2 masks provide a high level of protection against the SARS-CoV-2 virus.
 On the other hand, particle-filtering half masks also play an important role in various work processes where, for example, fine dust is generated.

-Labelling of FFP masks
+Labeling of FFP masks

-Labelling of EU-compliant masks
+Marking of EU-compliant masks

 • the FFP protection level